0xPikapool/contracts/docs/src/src/Settlement.sol/contract.Settlement.md

 *Function to be called by the Orchestrator following the conclusion of each auction*

-*To save gas, this function cycles through a series of checks via internal functions that simply trigger a continuation of the loop at the next index when failed*
+*To save gas, this function cycles through a series of checks via internal functions that simply trigger a continuation of the loop at the next index upon failure*

 ```solidity